How to Tell if Your Dog Is Overweight: Signs & Causes

 Aging

 Of course, they will have the same appetite.
 However, as their metabolism begins to slow down faster, they won’t be burning calories like they used to.
-If your pup is starting to climb the age chart, it is likely a good time to change their food from regular food to food that is designed for senior dogs.
+If your pup is starting to climb the age chart, it is likely a good time to change their food from regular food to food designed for senior dogs.

 You will also have to seek out a softer texture for their food, chews that are digestible, joint supplements, and antioxidants.
 Older dogs will also require far more protein in their diet when they begin to lose muscle mass.
-When you’re looking for treatment of obesity in dogs, make sure you consider their age before deciding on your course of treatment.
+When you’re looking for treatment of signs of obesity in dogs, make sure you consider their age before deciding on your course of treatment.

 The Bottom Line